I had poor science grades prior to nursing school. I got a C in anatomy and a 3.79 GPA.

 What school did you apply for your Grad level courses?
 I can’t find one at all.
 Is it online? or classroom?

 Mar 29, 2012

 You’re fairly competitive

 You are right inline with other applicants.
 Your stats don’t stand out to me as either great or bad.
 I’ve heard of others getting accepted with stats similar to yours.

-I would STRONGLY recommend that you get your CCRN and shadow a CRNA for at least two days (8 hours is the minimum, and it’s always best to do more than the minimum, especially with something this important).
+I would STRONGLY recommend that you get your CCRN and it’s always best to do more than the minimum, especially with something this important).

 You didn’t mention what type of ICU experience you have.
 Read this section on ICU to make sure you’re doing all you can to maximize your experience: https://www.all-crna-schools.com/nurse-anesthetist-school-requirements.html#section3.

 It’s great that you’re taking grad level classes.
 That will prove to the admissions committee that you are capable of doing grad level classes (contrary to your lower science scores early on).